 Motivation: Motivation is at the heart of any successful business.
 It’s what drives employees to want to work harder, do more, and get better at their job.

 Learning: People learn through experience and engagement with their work environment.
-Learning happens when you’re solving problems and making progress towards a goal or objective.
+Learning happens when you’re solving problems and making progress toward a goal or objective.

 If you want your business to grow quickly and efficiently, then it is important for you to hire the right people who have all the qualities that make them good workers for your company.